alessandrofelder/heftie-textbook/book/1-storage.md

 print("...")
 ```

-Because we have an image with 1024 pixesl, and each pixel is stored in 16 bits (2 bytes), we have a total of 1024$\times$2 = 2048 bytes.
+Because we have an image with 1024 pixels, and each pixel is stored in 16 bits (2 bytes), we have a total of 1024$\times$2 = 2048 bytes.
 Above you can see the bits written out for the first ten bytes of the image.

 ## Saving images